AimeiSoul/Docker/README.md

 # Docker Script
-The Script can recognize the OS to install docker（now only support Ubuntu & Rocky & Centos）
+The Script can recognize the OS to install or uninstall docker（now only support Ubuntu & Rocky & Centos）

 # How to Use？